Safe sex and a loving partner can be a recipe for happiness. Engaging in sexual activity can bring instant emotional and physical satisfaction.

 There are more than a few reasons for having sex.
-Recreation, emotional well being, intimacy, and to get pregnant are some of the most common reasons people have sex.
-It is time to add “for health benefits” to the list.
+Recreation, emotional wellbeing, intimacy, and to get pregnant are some of the most common reasons people have sex.
+It’s time to add “for health benefits” to the list.

 While you are enjoying a healthy sex life, you’ll be reaping these benefits to your health:

 - A boost to your immune system.Having sex frequently (once or twice a week) produces higher levels of immune-fighting antibodies.
 This helps your body fight off illness.